minbbb/audioWebPlayer/README.md

 ===================
 1. Download
 2. Copy to your website
-3. In the file "files.php" edit the variable "$pathRoot" to the path where the music is located. **Absolute path / points to / systems, not root of the site.
+3. In the file "config.php" edit the variable "$pathRoot" to the path where the music is located. **Absolute path / points to / systems, not root of the site.
 Therefore, it works only with relative paths in the same directory as the script itself, or in the directories below**
-4. In the file "search.php" we edit the variable "$pathRoot" to the path where the music is located. **Absolute path / points to / systems, not root of the site.
-Therefore, it works only with relative paths in the same directory as the script itself, or in the directories below**
-5. Open the page and check
+4. Open the page and check
-6. Profit
+5. Profit

 ___________________